5 Small Business Reputation Management Strategies That Work (Guide)

 - Create awareness of your products and services

 You can take an active role in shaping a strong brand reputation by using marketing channels to communicate to your audience.
-There are a number of marketing channels that can help you to promote your messaging including direct mail, email, press releases, and online and offline advertising.
-You cannot always control the external factors that impact reputation, but marketing does allow you to promote your desired reputation message.
+There are several ways to communicate with your audience and promote your business, including direct mail, email, press releases, and online and offline advertising.
+You cannot always control the external factors that impact your reputation, but marketing does allow you to promote your desired branding and messaging.

 Your reputation is one of your most valuable assets.
-While you cannot control all external forces that influence reputation, you can proactively cultivate and manage your reputation.
-Reputation management begins with an awareness of how you are perceived today and how you want to be perceived.
+Reputation management begins with an awareness of how you are perceived today and how you want to be perceived in the future.
 Solicit feedback and work to address any deficiencies that contribute to a negative reputation.

 Don’t allow your reputation to “just happen,” but actively pursue building a strong reputation that represents your brand.
-No one has a bullet proof reputation.
-At some point, someone may have a negative opinion.
-Taking steps to build a strong reputation will enable you to withstand the one-off negative mention or review.
-You have worked hard to develop your reputation; work equally hard at preserving it.
+Remember: No one has a bulletproof reputation.
+At some point, someone may have a negative opinion of you or your services.
+Taking steps to build a strong reputation will help you withstand the one-off negative mention or review.
+You have worked hard to develop your reputation—work equally hard at preserving it.

 Take a moment to identify the top five goals you have when assessing your personal brand.
 What would you like to achieve?
 Is there anything you learned in this guide that you hadn’t considered before?